ritikaxx/Ment-Ed/README.md

 # PPT of IDEA - Devspace Ment-ED review2.pdf (in files above)

-Video explaination of Idea and prototype
+Video explaination of Idea and prototype-

 https://youtu.be/REPcNRVjuUQ